-The message is therefore very clear – if you don’t brand yourself, you are quite possibly branding someone else and you are most definitely sending prospective client’s elsewhere.
+The message is therefore very clear – if you don’t brand yourself, you are quite possibly branding someone else and you are most definitely sending prospective clients elsewhere.
 So get yourself and your company properly branded before you start your marketing campaigns.

 Marketing is about getting your message out there – the “who you are” and the “what you sell”, be that product or service.
 It makes logical sense then that who you are and what you sell will only affect the people that “hear” about you or travel as far as your message goes.
 Pretty much like you may very well be known by everybody at your child’s nursery school if you move to another province no one at the new nursery school will know you at all.
 In order for your marketing to be successful, it has to reach everyone in your target market.

 3. Profit and Passion

 Unless you are a well-heeled (or married to a well-heeled) philanthropist, the fact of the matter is that you will need to make a living and in order to make a living you will need to make a profit.
-Yes I know that ‘doing what you love’ means that it doesn’t feel like work, but that’s the beauty of doing what you love and charging for it – you will get out as much as you put in!
+Yes, I know that “doing what you love” means that it doesn’t feel like work, but that’s the beauty of doing what you love and charging for it – you will get out as much as you put in!
 Okay, you might not get it out straight away, but you will reap the rewards at some point.
 My workshop that was written in 2003, has just brought in a huge lump sum and I mean huge – I wish you could see the look of pure glee on my face right now.
 Actually, if the truth is told, it is exactly that passion that you need in order to put the kind of effort in that will determine the kind of rewards that you will eventually get out.

 If you’re doing it for free, you are not a business person but rather a philanthropist, if you are doing it for a fee then you are a business person – the challenge here of course is that you need to decide just who you are.